Connecting People With Nature

 Groundwork is helping people connect with nature.
 Take a look at our FREE upcoming events and click for more information.

-- Weekly Wellies in the Woods group sessions for pre-schoolers at Albert Village Lake in Swadlincote
+- Weekly Wellies in the Woods group sessions for pre-schoolers at Gresley Wood in Swadlincote

-- Gardening & DIY course at Little Walled Garden Hub in Nottingham, Thursday 24th & Thursday 26th June
+- Gardening & DIY Course at Little Walled Garden in Nottingham, Tuesday 8th & Friday 11th July

 - Guided Walk: Damselflies & Dragonflies at Branston Water Park, Sunday 27th July